Jiansk/CPNT-201-A1/README.md

  - ensure ingredients and products are fresh

- - follow recipes, including measuring and mixing ingredients
+ - pre-heat the grill

- - bake, grill, steam and boil meats, vegetables, fish, poultry and other foods
+ - cook and flip the burgers

- - prepare and arrange dishes
+ - prepare and arrange toppings

  - serve food